volodymyrhudyma/blog/content/blog/2020-05-16-async-await-in-javascript.md

   - JavaScript
 teaser: These keywords act as a syntactic sugar built on top of Promises, making asynchronous code look and feel like synchronous, therefore easier to produce and maintain.
-Async function - it's function, declared using...
+Async function - it is a function, declared using...
 date: 2020-05-16T08:14:59.458Z
 ---
 These keywords act as a syntactic sugar built on top of Promises, making asynchronous code look and feel like synchronous, therefore easier to produce and maintain.